If you ever find yourself telling a story (or simply gossiping), you may need to quote what someone has said to you in Spanish.

 I mentioned that these four verbs only change in certain situations.
 I chose an imaginary dinner party at your house because the verbs will only change when the message relates to where you are—in this case, your house.

-If you were relaying a message about Paco going to anywhere other than where you currently are, then you would keep ir in the indirect message.
+If you were relaying a message about Paco going anywhere other than where you currently are, then you would keep ir in the indirect message.

 Adverb changes with the indirect style